ccarrero-sf/cortex_agents_rbac/README.md

 - Instructions:

 Here you instruct the agent how to respond.
 Think about how you should teach an agent to do their work and what you expect.
-For example, we have information about guarantee of our products, but as it is in different formats, we are going to ask the Agent to always provide tha information in days:
+For example, we have information about guarantee of our products, but as it is in different formats, we are going to ask the Agent to always provide that information in days:

 "When being asked about guarantee information always provide it in days"